Filipanderssondev/Monitoring_of_virtual_machines/README.md

 We want this alert to apply to all hosts, so we do not specify any instances or jobs.

-Next, we'll set a alert condition to *IS ABOVE* with a value of 0.9, which will work as the condition.
+Next, we'll set the alert condition as threshold with the *IS ABOVE* option, and a value of 0.9.
 This query can be tested to see if it's currently firing, which is useful for verifying the query.

 We'll place this in the *infrastructure* folder, where the *node exporter full* dashboard resides.
 Give it one or more labels, then define evaluation settings.